 Post-Exertional Malaise

-Post-exertional malaise (PEM) is the defining feature of myalgic encephalomyelitis/chronic fatigue syndrome — a disproportionate worsening of symptoms following physical, cognitive, or emotional exertion, typically delayed by 12 to 72 hours.
+Post-exertional malaise (PEM) is the hallmark symptom of myalgic encephalomyelitis/chronic fatigue syndrome — a disproportionate worsening of symptoms following physical, cognitive, or emotional exertion, typically delayed by 12 to 72 hours.
 PEM is required for diagnosis by the Canadian Consensus Criteria, International Consensus Criteria, and IOM 2015 criteria.
-Two-day cardiopulmonary exercise testing (CPET) reveals a reproducible decline in exercise capacity on the second test day — a pattern not seen in deconditioning or other fatiguing conditions, and consistent with but not yet proven to be the direct mechanism of PEM.
+Two-day cardiopulmonary exercise testing studies demonstrate reproducible impairment on the second test day, a pattern not seen in deconditioning or other fatiguing conditions.
 Research into PEM mechanisms explores immune activation, signals suggestive of impaired cellular energy production, autonomic abnormalities, and ion channel findings in immune cells under physiological stress; no single mechanism has been established as causal.

 What we know

-- Two-day CPET reveals a reproducible decline in exercise capacity on day 2 in ME/CFS patients, a pattern not seen in sedentary controls or other fatiguing conditions
+- Two-day CPET studies show reproducible impairment of exercise capacity on day 2 in ME/CFS patients, a pattern not seen in sedentary controls or other fatiguing conditions

 - PEM is required by all current major diagnostic criteria (CCC 2003, ICC 2011, IOM 2015)